 The Vanishing Half follows the lives of the twins and their complex families through decades from the 1950s to the 1990s and a variety of American settings, amidst the backdrop of their different identities.

-I simply cannot convey my love of this immersive and thoughtful book in mere words (so I wrote an entire guide to The Vanishing Half), and I couldn’t recommend it more highly, especially for fans of Celeste Ng, Elena Ferrante and Ann Patchett.
+I simply cannot convey my love of this immersive and thoughtful book in mere words (so I wrote an entire guide to The Vanishing Half), and I couldn’t recommend it more highly, especially for fans of Celeste Ng, Elena Ferrante, and Ann Patchett.
 It’s one my Best Books of 2020, one of my favorite character-driven books, and one of my favorite family dramas as well.

 With the Fire on High by Elizabeth Acevedo

 And sometimes focusing on what you can control is the only way to lessen the pang in your chest when you think about the things you can’t.Elizabeth Acevedo

-In the beloved With the Fire on High, Emoni is a Black and Puerto-Rican teen mom in Philadelphia (and this is one of my favorite books set in Philly) grappling with motherhood and the decision between college and her passion of cooking amidst the backdrop of a diverse neighborhood.
-Her voice is unique, engrossing and refreshing, and this would also make a good book club read because members can cook the book’s recipes and also discuss the options available to Emoni and whether she made the right choice and why.
+In the beloved With the Fire on High, Emoni is a Black and Puerto-Rican teen mom in Philadelphia (and this is one of my favorite books set in Philly) grappling with motherhood and the decision between college and her passion for cooking amidst the backdrop of a diverse neighborhood.
+Her voice is unique, engrossing, and refreshing, and this would also make a good book club read because members can cook the book’s recipes and also discuss the options available to Emoni and whether she made the right choice and why.